 The new search engine is then directly available in the Opera search bar and by using the keyword and a search phrase in the main address bar.

-Sidenote: If you are interested in understanding keyword searches take a look at Search And Access Sites Faster With Keywords which explains how they can be configured in used in all major web browsers that are supporting them.
+Sidenote: If you are interested in understanding keyword searches take a look at Search And Access Sites Faster With Keywords which explains how they can be configured and used in all major web browsers that are supporting them.

 Adding the encrypted Google web search engine to Google Chrome is slightly more complex.
 Google Chrome does not come with a search bar, everything is handled in the address bar.